Storidge/cio-user-docs/cioctl_cli/node.md

 Updates Storidge software on node.
 Run this command on node to be updated.

 The `cioctl node update` command simplifies node maintenance when the only component to be updated is the Storidge software.
-This command will automatically check for software updates.
+This command automatically checks for software updates.

-If an update is available, the node will be cordoned, the software update is downloaded and installed.
-When the Storidge software installation is completed, the node will be rebooted and automatically rejoin the cluster.
+If update is available, the node is cordoned, the software update is downloaded and installed.
+When the software installation is completed, the node is rebooted and automatically rejoins the cluster.

 ::: tip Important
 Always update the 'standard' nodes first, and update the sds node last.